danishijaz23/restaurant_website/README.md

-Food Fusion Restaurant Website
+# Food Fusion Restaurant Website

-Capstone Project @ Lewis University
+Solo Capstone Project @ Lewis University

+## Introduction
 Welcome to our exciting restaurant website project, where we have combined innovation and functionality to create a dynamic platform that brings the essence of our restaurant to the digital world.
 This project is a culmination of our passion for culinary excellence and a commitment to providing our customers with a seamless online experience.
 Through this website, we aim to offer a virtual gateway for users to explore our menu, conveniently make reservations,